-GBP/USD is showing limited movement on Wednesday.
-In the North American session, the pair is trading at 1.2484, down 0.14% on the day.
+GBP/USD has posted slight gains on Friday.
+In the European session, the pair is trading at 1.2882, up 0.14% on the day.

 This article was originally posted on FX Empire